Leren Bautista: Miss Tourism Queen of the Year International 2015

 Bautista was the representative of the Philippines at the Miss Tourism Queen of the Year International 2015 held in Kuala Lumpur, Malaysia last 31 December 2015 where she bested 56 girls to get the crown.

 Binibining Pilipinas 2019

 Bautista competed in the Binibining Pilipinas 2019 pageant where she was crowned by her predecessor Michele Gumabao as the Binibining Pilipinas-Globe 2019.

 The Miss Globe 2019

-Bautista represented the Philippines in The Miss Globe 2019 were she placed as second runner-up.
+Bautista represented the Philippines in The Miss Globe 2019 where she placed as second runner-up.

 Miss Universe Philippines 2021

 Representing Laguna, Bautista was announced as one of the Top 30 delegates for the Miss Universe Philippines 2021 crown on September 30, 2021 in Bohol, where she placed in the Top 10.